Ismaelc78/Getting-and-Cleaning-Data-Project/README.md

 # Getting-and-Cleaning-Data-Project
 **The purpose of the project was to practice my data tidying skills.**

-This data used contains gravitational movement measurements performed on various people using smartphone accelerometers.
-It was used to advance research in wearable computing.
+The data used contains gravitational movement measurements performed on various people using smartphone accelerometers.
+30 indivduals perfomred 6 activies (Walking, Standing, Walking-Upstairs, Walking-Downstiars, Laying, Sitting), while being monitored.

-Gathered .txt files from http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

 There was a Test and a Train folder with separate files that all had to be merged accordingly.
 For the variables/columns, it contained 560 quantitative measures, an ID for the subjects, and the Activity performed.
 It also contained 10,299 observations.

+In the end, the output file is the mean of all measurements, grouped by aactivity and subject.
+It comes down to 81 columns and 180 observations.

 **My goals were:**